 The illustration shows the Lens Aperture at f:1.8 and the Distance Scale at 25 feet.
-An object at 25 feet is in sharp focus.
+An object at 25 ft is in sharp focus.
 The Depth of Field Scale shows that the nearest object also in focus is approximately 21 feet and the farthest object in focus is approximately 30 feet.
-If the Lens Aperture Scale is set at f:11 on the Standard 50 mm CANON LENS the object in focus will extend from 12 feet to infinity $(\infty)$ .
+If the Lens Aperture Scale is set at f:11 the object in focus will extend from 12 feet to infinity (∞) .
 See illustration on next page.